Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Experiments

 \subsection{Performance under the white-box attacks}

 We first investigate the white-box $l_{\infty}$ distortion setting using the PGD attack, and report the results in Table~\ref{table:1}.
-According to~\cite{carlini2019evaluating}, we evaluate under different combinations of the attacking parameters: the perturbation $\epsilon$, iteration steps, and the attack mode, i.e., targeted or untargeted.
-Following the setting in~\cite{madry2018towards}, we choose the perturbation $\epsilon=8/255$ and $16/255$, with the step size be $2/255$.
-From the results in Table~\ref{table:1}, the MMC loss can significantly improve robustness even under the adaptive attacks.
-When combining with the AT mechanism, the trained models have better performance under unseen attacks, i.e., the attacks different from the one used to craft adversarial examples for training.
+According to~\citet{carlini2019evaluating}, we evaluate under different combinations of the attacking parameters: the perturbation $\epsilon$, iteration steps, and the attack mode, i.e., targeted or untargeted.
+Following the setting in~\citet{madry2018towards}, we choose the perturbation $\epsilon=8/255$ and $16/255$, with the step size be $2/255$.
+We have also run PGD-100 and PGD-200 attacks, and find that the accuracy converges compared to PGD-50.
+In each PGD experiment, we ran several times with different random restarts to guarantee the reliability of the reported results.

+\textbf{Ablation study.} To investigate the effect on robustness induced by high sample density in MMC, we substitute uniformly sampled center set~\citep{liu2018learning,duan2019uniformface}, i.e., $\mu^{r}=\{\mu_{l}^{r}\}_{l\in[L]}$ for the MM center set $\mu^{*}$, and name the resulted method as "MMC-10 (rand)" as shown in Table~\ref{table:1}.
+There is also $\|\mu_{l}^{r}\|_{2}=C_{\text{MM}}$, but $\mu^{r}$ is no longer the solution of the min-max problem in Sec.~\ref{sec:3.3}.

+From the results in Table~\ref{table:1}, we can see that higher sample density alone in "MMC-10 (rand)" can already lead to much better robustness than other baseline methods even under the adaptive attacks, while using the optimal center set $\mu^*$ as in "MMC-10" can further improve performance.
+When combining with the AT mechanism, the trained models have better performance under the attacks different from the one used to craft adversarial examples for training, e.g, $\text{PGD}_{50}^{\textbf{un}}$ with $\epsilon=16/255$.

 Then we investigate the white-box $l_2$ distortion setting.
-We apply the C\&W attack, where it has a binary search mechanism to find the minimal distortion to successfully mislead the classifier under the untargeted mode, or successfully lead the classifier to predict the target label in the targeted mode.
-Following the suggestion in~\cite{Carlini2016}, we set the binary search steps to be $9$ with the initial constant $c=0.01$.
+We apply the C\&W attack, where it has a binary search mechanism to find the minimal distortion to successfully mislead the classifier under the untargeted mode, or lead the classifier to predict the target label in the targeted mode.
+Following the suggestion in~\citet{Carlini2016}, we set the binary search steps to be $9$ with the initial constant $c=0.01$.
 The iteration steps for each value of $c$ are set to be 1,000 with the learning rate of $0.005$.
 In the Part \uppercase\expandafter{\romannumeral1} of Table~\ref{table2}, we report the minimal distortions found by the C\&W attack.
-As expected, it requires much larger distortions to successfully evade the networks trained by the MMC loss.
+As expected, it requires much larger distortions to successfully evade the networks trained by MMC.